dryutsun/SEI-Project-OSU-Clone/README.md

  - Lay out a grid / so that they can't spawn in the same place.
 - start with it being boxes, and as a stretch goal i can make it circle.
+- If circles are clicked consecutively, your largest combo is displayed.